What is CalFresh?

 CalFresh gives you extra money to help pay for your groceries!

-CalFresh is a supplemental food program to help you get the food you need to stay healthy.
+CalFresh is a supplemental food program that gives you extra money to help pay for groceries.
 Your CalFresh money is provided in an EBT debit card that looks like any other debit card.
 You can use it to purchase groceries at most grocery stores and farmers' markets just like you would any other debit card.

 Last year the average amount student’s received was $172 per month!